 Someone warned me about the strange garb that I would see on the streets of Spain during Easter Week, so I was somewhat prepared for the spectacle that takes place during Semana Santa (Holy Week).
-What I didn’t realize was that for locals and tourist alike who flock to Spain at this time of year, this festival is something between a Santa Claus Parade and a Holy Pilgrimage.
+What I didn’t realize was that for locals and tourist alike who flock to Spain at this time of year, this festival is like a cross between a Santa Claus Parade and a Holy Pilgrimage.

-I saw the first of these parades while in Granada, where the streets and charming plazas soon filled with thousands of people, families coming out to view the parade with their children in strollers or on shoulders, street vendors selling everything from stuffed animals to tasty snacks, and everyone waiting in excited anticipation for the beautifully decorated float to arrive.
-It felt a lot like a Santa Claus parade with all eyes watching for the man of the hour.
+I saw the first of these Semana Santa parades while in Granada, where the streets and charming plazas soon filled with thousands of people.
+Families came out to view the parade with their children in strollers or on shoulders, street vendors were selling everything from stuffed animals to tasty snacks, and everyone waiting in excited anticipation for the beautifully decorated float to arrive.
+It felt a lot like a Santa Claus parade with all eyes watching for the man (Jesus) – or woman (Mar) – of the hour.

 Perhaps the strangest part of the procession were the penitents known as Nazarenes who form part of the entourage as well, some carrying crosses or long candles, some barefoot, and all wearing distinctive hoods and cloaks that looked disturbingly like Ku Klux Klan outfits.
 Marching for hours as Holy Thursday evening turned into Good Friday morning, these anonymous cloaked figures walked to acknowledge their sins and perform this penance, and their solemn purpose was reflected in the mood of the crowds watching.Originally much more pilgrimage than performance, Semana Santa is definitely changing with time, and perhaps becoming more Santa Claus than ‘Santa’.
 But regardless of whether you come for the spiritual significance of the season or the colourful celebration, it is a very busy, and much anticipated time on the Spanish calendar, and as festivals go, one of the best.